Meet the cast of ITV’s Belgravia - TheNewsTrace

 James Fleet performs Reverend Stephen Bellasis

 Who’s the Reverend Stephen Bellasis?
-The jealous and weak youthful brother of the Earl of Brockenhurst, his personal son John Bellasis is because of ultimately inherit the Brockenhurst property.
+The jealous and weak youthful brother of the Earl of Brockenhurst, his personal son John Bellasis is because of finally inherit the Brockenhurst property.

 Adam James performs John Bellasis

 Who’s John Bellasis?
-A egocentric and grasping man, he is aware of that he’ll ultimately inherit from his uncle, the Earl of Brockenhurst.
+A egocentric and grasping man, he is aware of that he’ll finally inherit from his uncle, the Earl of Brockenhurst.

 The place have I seen Adam James earlier than?
 James performed Neil in the collection Physician Foster, and starred as the prime minister in King Charles III.
 He’s additionally starred in episodes of Extras, Ashes to Ashes, Hustle, Dr. Who, and extra not too long ago performed Adam McKay in Deep State.